All Episodes

 If the court is corrupted, anything else that wants to be corrupt will be corrupt.

-I don't think that people have you know, they don't see what it means what's happening to America.
+I don't think that people have, you know, they don't see what it means what's happening to America.

-I was fortunate, unfortunate to grow up in a country where we didn't have a justice system to know uh that this needs to be stopped.
+I was fortunate, unfortunate to grow up in a country where we didn't have a justice system to know that this needs to be stopped.

 Yeah.

-Uh every member of Nexium has uh, you know, we're all working uh in freeing Claire and Keith and we don't have a lot of people, a lot of resources.
+Every member of Nexium has, you know, we're all working in freeing Claire and Keith.

-Do you think Nancy's really flipped or do you think that she's just trying to recover her credibility?
+Do you think Nancy's really flipped, or do you think that she's just trying to recover her credibility?

-Um she's trying to save face, and this is something that we know.
+And this is something that we know.

 You know, she knows she didn't commit a crime.

-She has of course, you know, once the government convinces you that you're a criminal, it's in your best interest to change your mind about who Keith was.
+She has, of course, you know, once the government convinces you that you're a criminal, it's in your best interest to change your mind about who Keith was.

-But um, you know, she knows she's innocent, and it's unfortunate that she portrayed herself in HBO as someone who's not when she knows she is.
+But, you know, she knows she's innocent, and it's unfortunate that she portrayed herself in HBO as someone who's not when she knows she is.

-I hope I hope that this reminds people that uh you know, just like Joseph Salam, Dr. Salam said that none of us are safe, that if this can happen to an educated white man with no sex on the whole trial, it can happen to anyone.
+That if this can happen to an educated white man with no sex on the whole trial, it can happen to anyone.

-You know, I hope people realize that uh society has become draconian, as Ron Sullivan says, and we have uh a justice system that punishes you for prejudice, and uh I hope that the outcome is that we can bring enough attention to this so that we can hold these uh agents accountable, because this is not gonna go away.
+And I hope that the outcome is that we can bring enough attention to this so that we can hold these agents accountable because this is not going to go away.

 We are going to hold these agents and these prosecutors accountable.